-This condition is pre-set to identify potentially harmful data.
-It incorporates a multi-language built condition used in a DLP rule, in X-ray mode, within a default policy.
-It cannot be edited.

-You can, however, create and define additional filter conditions, using the DLP rule builder.
-The DLP rule builder lets you create a textual representation of the type of information that is not allowed to leave the company's network.
+Data Leakage Prevention is provided via several Default SWG Scripts.
+These scripts incorporate multilanguage built conditions used in DLP rules, in X-ray mode, within policies.
+Each script includes a cumulative Trigger Threshold which defines how often one or more of the specified terms can occur before a Block action is triggered.
+The default scripts cannot be edited.
+You can, however, create and define additional scripts, using the DLP script builder.
+The script builder lets you create a textual representation of the type of information that is not allowed to leave the organization's network.